anthonymobile/njbuswatcher_2020/README.md

 - `Approach plotter`: Plot every?/current approach to the dash.

 **tripwatcher.py**
+- `approach assignment`: debug and q.c. approach classifier, only printing approach array for ones that dont get classified, until its running more or less flawlessly
+    - `Boomerang buses (Case E)`: Bus that gets assigned to a stop it already visited after doubling back on a parallel street -- e.g. the 87 going down the hill getting localized to Palisade Ave stops again.
 - `Interpolate+log missed stops`: after scanning each trip and logging any new arrivals, run a function that interpolates arrival times for any stops in between arrivals in the trip card -- theoretically there shouldn't be a lot though if the trip card is correct since we are grabbing positions every 30 seconds.
 -`comment out console logging`:
     - make clearer that only displaying stops that dont have approach logged yet